BlenderCN-Org/Blender---Genesis3-armature-mirrored-naming-fix/README.md

 # Blender---Genesis3-armature-mirrored-naming-fix
+What it does:
-Modify the imported Genisis3 armatures to allow blender to copy poses across bones.
+Modify the imported Genisis3 armature bone names to allow blender to copy poses across bones.
+The Genesis3 armature names bones in the following fashion: side-bodyPart-BoneType Blender requires the side of the bone to be listed on it's own, to achieve that this script modifys the bone name to become bodyPart-BoneType.Side

+Example: lShldrBend becomes ShldrBend.l

 Install:
 Download the repository as a zip file and extract the contents.